 4. GIVING IS CONTAGIOUS

-A person's happiness triggers a chain reaction that benefits not only ones friends, but their friends' friends, and their friends' friends' friends; people who don’t even know each other.
+A person's happiness triggers a chain reaction that benefits not only one’s friends, but their friends’ friends and their friends' friends' friends; people who don’t even know each other.
 The effect lasts for up to one year.
 Research shows that the happiness of a close contact increases the chance of being happy by 15%.
 The happiness of a 2nd-degree contact (e.g. friend’s spouse) increases it by 10% and the happiness of a 3rd-degree contact (e.g. friend of a friend of a friend) by 6% (Christakis N. A., 2008).

 5. LONGEVITY AND GIVING

-6. GIVING BRINGS FULFILLMENT
+6. GIVING BRINGS FULFILMENT

 The benefits of the simple act of giving are profound.
 At Global Village we are creating the world’s easiest way to give: a Peer-2-Peer platform for emotional support that enables giving to transcend the prohibiting factors of modern life [time and money] and allow us to tap into a primal behaviour for our own wellbeing.